MicrosoftDocs/biztalk-docs/biztalk/core/delimiter-preservation-and-suppression.md

 manager: "anneta"
 ---
 # Delimiter Preservation and Suppression

+## Overview
-There are two properties that apply to delimited records, [Preserve Delimiter For Empty Data](../core/preserve-delimiter-for-empty-data-node-property-of-flat-file-schemas.md) and [Suppress Trailing Delimiters](../core/suppress-trailing-delimiters-node-property-of-flat-file-schemas.md), that you can use to control how the flat file assembler handles delimiters associated with nonexistent data and trailing delimiters.
+There are two properties that apply to delimited records: **Preserve Delimiter For Empty Data** and **[Suppress Trailing Delimiters**.
+Use these properties to control how the flat file assembler handles delimiters associated with nonexistent data and trailing delimiters.
 When you set the **Preserve Delimiter For Empty Data** property to **Yes** (which is the default setting), delimiters are included in the translated flat file message for:

 -   Fields without data.